-Except Mr. Dev Kirit Toprani none of the other Directors, Key Managerial Personnel (KMP) of the Company and their relatives are, in any way, concerned or interested, financially or otherwise, in the resolution set out at Item No. 4 of the Notice.
+Save and except Mr. Samit P. Hede and his relatives to the extent of their shareholding interest, if any, in the Company, none of the other Directors, Key Managerial Personnel (KMP) of the Company and their relatives are, in any way, concerned or interested, financially or otherwise, in the Resolution set out at Item No. 3 of the Notice, Except Mrs. Shibanee Manish Harlalka and Dr. Prafulla Hede are relative of Samit Hede.